the-expressionists/Javier-Main-Description/README.md

 ```

 ## Seed the service
-*If this is your first time running the server, seed the PostgreSQL database with sample data:*
+*If this is your first time running the server, seed the database with sample data:*

+> *database is running on PostgreSQL installed*

 Create tables in database